DhavalDalal/Storm-Spike/README.md

 ### Steps to run in production for Mac/Linux

-* Run zookepper on nimbus machine.
+* Run zookeeper on nimbus machine.

 	```
 	$ cd /usr/share/zookeeper/bin